 - Enhance market integrity and oversight by clarifying and extending the scope of market manipulation and by giving regulators the possibility to set position limits.

-In early 2010 the Commission plans to open a public consultation on CRD IV amendments.
-Financial Supervision Proposals
+Outlook: In early 2010 the Commission plans to open a public consultation on CRD IV amendments.

 The financial crisis has triggered a deep international debate over how to update current supervisory architecture in order to detect and prevent future crises.
 The EU is involved directly and indirectly through Member State participation in international bodies (G20, FSB, G8).
 The Commission has proposed a number of regulatory measures that directly affect the way in which financial supervision at EU level will be carried out in the future (Solvency II, CRD, CRA).